Fusion and positivity in chiral conformal field theory: Transport modules and positivity for unitary VOAs

 as an iterate

 for certain intertwining operators $\cY_1$ and $\cY_2$.

-This sort of computation makes sense for any unitary $V$-module $K$ and any intertwining operator $\cY$, but a unitary tensor product should be a pair $(K, \cY)$ such that we have \eqref{eqn: product to iterate} with $\cY_1 = Y^N$ and $\cY_2 = \cY_M^{-}$ (where $\cY_M^- \in I \binom{V}{\overline{M} M}$ is the annihilation operator - see Section \ref{sec: intertwining operators}).
-Thus the pre-inner product $[ \, \cdot \, , \, \cdot \,]$ which characterizes both the inner product and $V$-module structure on a unitary tensor product of $M$ and $N$ can be explicitly written in terms of the data of these modules.
-The main idea of this section is to introduce the notion of \emph{transport module}, which is a formalization of the notion of unitary tensor product module characterized by an intrinsic pre-inner product.
+This sort of computation makes sense for any unitary $V$-module $K$ and any intertwining operator $\cY$, but a unitary fusion product should be a pair $(K, \cY)$ such that we have \eqref{eqn: product to iterate} with $\cY_1 = Y^N$ and $\cY_2 = \cY_M^{-}$ (where $\cY_M^- \in I \binom{V}{\overline{M} M}$ is the annihilation operator - see Section \ref{sec: intertwining operators}).
+Thus the pre-inner product \eqref{eqn: pre inner product cY} which characterizes both the inner product and $V$-module structure on a unitary fusion product of $M$ and $N$ can be explicitly written in terms of the data of these modules.
+The main idea of this section is to introduce the notion of \emph{transport module}, which is a formalization of the notion of unitary fusion product module characterized by an intrinsic pre-inner product.

 Now given unitary $V$-modules $M$ and $N$, we define a formal series-valued sesquilinear pairing $\ip{ \, \cdot \, , \, \cdot \,}_{x,y}$ on $M \otimes N$ by

 where $\theta_{\overline{y}}a_2 = e^{\overline{y} L_1} e^{i \pi L_0} {\overline{y}}^{-2L_0}\overline{a_2}$.
 Here $a \mapsto \overline{a}$ is the canonical antilinear map $M \to \overline{M}$.